Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/FlashTime.md

 ## Description

-Flash on time before taking the image
+Flash on time before taking the image.

 !!!
 Note